aqalbiat/MDV_101_my_journey/week3/description.md

 3) Dependance on clock signals (usually sequential logic circuits are synchronous)
 4) State-based operations (output depends not only on input but also on state and clock)

+## Basic building blocks

+1) Latches (1 bit, usually it is SR (set-reset) latch that will set or reset to 1/0 depending on input)
+2) Flip-Flops (1 bit, their set-signal is controlled by clock, usually it is D-FlipFlop (data flip-flop))
+3) Clock Signals (it is the periodic waveform that synchronizes the change of state in sequential logic)
+        - state will change one rising edge or falling edge of the clock

+## Representing sequential logic

+1) State diagrams
+2) State tables
+3) Timing diagrams

+## Examples of Sequential Logic circuits

+Counters, Shift registers, Finite State Machines

+## Conclusion

+Sequential logic is essential for designing circuits that require memory or state-based operations.
+It allows circuits to maintain states, synchronize with clock signals, and respond to sequences of inputs over time, making it the backbone of memory devices, processors, and complex digital systems.